 There’s something for every tech enthusiast in this report.
 But let’s take a closer look at some of the key takeaways for online retailers and entrepreneurs.

-Ad measurability does come with its drawbacks, however.
-Customers are weary of their data being tracked and advertisers can find measuring ROI a challenge.
+- Ad measurability does come with its drawbacks, however.
+Customers are wary of their data being tracked and advertisers can find measuring ROI a challenge.

 Watch Mary Meeker present the report at the 2017 Code Conference here: